llambda/malt/README.md

 Websocket is used to send messages between master and minions, and between master and web browser clients.
 This allows TLS and other security to be layered in if desired.

 The master also serves up a web interface, and websocket is used to send messages between the master and web clients.
-The web interface uses [http://lhorie.github.io/mithril/](Mithril.js), a high performance MVC library.

 Commands are simply io.js functions that run sandboxed on the master and the minions.
 The sandbox contains a remote executor function that allows running code on the minions.
 Commands can have arguments and run code both remotely on the minions, as well as on the master.
 Remote code returns promises or values that are automatically converted to promises, which can be combined with promises on the master.
-This allows maximum parallellism horizontally across minions, as well as vertically within the minion.
+This allows maximum concurrency horizontally across minions, as well as vertically within the minion.
 Remote code runs as jobs which are shown in the web interface.

 Remote code Functions are convered to Strings via Function.toString(), sent as a String to the minions, then reconstitued (deserialized) at the other end back into a JavaScript Function via [function-serialization-tools](https://www.npmjs.com/package/function-serialization-tools).